 As well with the video recorded you may choose to upload it in full to a video platform like YouTube, or even just use it to create clips for social media promotion.

 How Will Video Recording Help My Guests?

 Love podcasting but find it takes too much time from your busy schedule?
 Focus on creating great content and let East Coast Studio handle the rest.
-We’re a Canada-based podcast editing service.
+We’re full podcast production service based in Canada.
 Schedule a call with us today!